eht16/pylogbeat/README.md

 Logstash' beats input plugin or any other service which implements the Beats protocol.

-The main difference to other transport mechanismens like direct TCP or UDP transfer is that with the Beats protocol there is a higher reliability of the data transfer, especially since the server acknowledges the data it received so the client knows whether and
+The main difference to other transport mechanisms like direct TCP or UDP transfer is that with the Beats protocol there is a higher reliability of the data transfer, especially since the server acknowledges the data it received so the client knows whether and